Hail City: History

-The city of Ha'il was the capital of the Emirate of Jabal Shammar from 1836 until the Saudi conquest of the emirate in 1921.
-The emirate was led by a monarchy of the House of Rashīd.
-The first emir, Abdullah bin Ali Al Rashid, took power with his brother emir Obaid and Jabbr's sons.
-Abdullah bin Rashid continued constructing the Barzan Palace in Ha'il which had been started by Mohammad Ibn Ali.
-After the death of Abdullah Al Rashid (in 1848) his son and successor, Talal, completed the palace.
+The city of Hail was the capital of the Emirate of Jabal Shammar from 1836 until the Saudi conquest of the emirate in 1921.
+The emirate was ruled by the Rashidi dynasty and was supported by the Ottoman Empire.

+The first emir, Abdullah bin Ali, took power with his brother Emir Obaid and Jabbr's sons.
+He continued constructing the Barzan Palace in Hail, which had been started by Muhammad bin Abdul Muhsin of the Emirate of Al Ali, the predecessor state that ruled Hail between 1489 and 1834.
+After Abdullah bin Ali's death in 1848, his son and successor, Talal bin Abdullah, completed the palace.

-During the Rashidi period many foreign travelers visited Ha'il and the Rashidi emirs, and described their impressions in different journals and books, including those of Georg August Wallin (1845), William Gifford Palgrave (1865), Lady Anne Blunt (1881), Charles Montagu Doughty (1888), and Gertrude Bell (1914).
-Rashid emirs were considered relatively tolerant towards foreigners, including traders in Ha'il:
+During the Rashidi period many foreign travellers visited Hail and the Rashidi emirs, and described their impressions in different journals and books, including those of Georg August Wallin (1845), Gifford Palgrave (1865), Lady Anne Blunt (1881), Charles Montagu Doughty (1888), and Gertrude Bell (1914).
+Rashidi emirs were considered relatively tolerant towards foreigners, including traders in Hail: